Prince Valdemar of Denmark: Marriage

 He married Princess Marie d'Orleans on 20 October 1885 in a civil ceremony in Paris.
 They had a religious ceremony on 22 October 1885 at the Château d'Eu, the residence of Prince Philippe, Count of Paris.
 The wedding was believed by one source to have been politically arranged, and in France, it was believed that the Count of Paris (the bride's uncle) was personally responsible for the match.
 However, the same source claimed that "there was every reason to believe that [it was] a genuine love match".
 At the time of their marriage, it was decided that any sons would be brought up in Valdemar's Lutheran faith, while any daughters would be raised as Catholics, the faith of their mother.
 The couple's four sons were consequently Lutherans, while their only daughter, Margaret was raised a Catholic and married a Catholic prince.
-In 1886 the Bulgarian throne was offered to Prince Valdemar, but he and Marie agreed to refuse.
+In 1886, after the abdication of Alexander of Battenberg following a coup, the Bulgarian throne was offered to Prince Valdemar, but he and Marie agreed to refuse.